juhasev/sample-ninja-help/panelist-imported-select-file.md

 ## Panelist Importer

 Panelist Importer let’s you to import new panelists to your panel from a CSV file or you can use the importer to update existing panelist profiles.
+All imports or updates always target a specific **Sub Panel**.
+The target **Sub Panel** is selected at the end of the import configuration.

+> Panel wide imports across the boundaries of the **Sub Panel** are not allowed!

 ### When importing new panelists

 You must have column **EMAIL**, **FIRST_NAME** and **LAST_NAME** columns in your CSV file.
 Sample Ninja's **system variables** cannot be written to with the exception of:

 ```